-Stop worrying about the color as nowadays it seems like there’s a new ‘best color’ almost every single week!
+Stop worrying about the color, as nowadays it seems like there’s a new ‘best color’ almost every single week!
 Just make sure it stands out.
-As Julia from a tour booking software company Xola writes about Calls to Action (CTAs):
+As Julia from tour booking software company Xola writes about calls to action (CTAs):

-This is example from Paddleboard Orlando nails most of the points mentioned above, although they would be well to get rid of the aggravating exclamation mark.
+This is example from Paddleboard Orlando nails most of the points mentioned above, although they would do well to get rid of the aggravating exclamation mark.